galaxygrotesque/ReversiPlusPlus/README.md

 And voilà!
 Skin installed.

++++

 ## Mobile
 In the works!
-There will be a separate CSS file for mobile skins.
+There will be a separate CSS file for a mobile skin soon.